 - The main principle is to follow the body’s need for rest to place the naps accordingly.

 - The original design of the schedule exclusively uses 20m naps.
-Alternatively, polyphasic sleepers also sometimes refer to it as U7 or U8 (Uberman with 7 or 8 naps).
+Alternatively, polyphasic sleepers also sometimes refer to it as flexible U7 or U8 (Uberman with 7 or 8 naps).
+However, over the years, no one aside from Rasmus succeeded with an exclusive 20-minute-nap SPAMAYL.¬†

 The birth of this schedule eventually led to the creations of 3 other “-AMAYL” schedules, while the primary sleep principles carry over.
 Another premise of the schedule is to hover around a somewhat consistent total sleep time from day to day to stabilize the naps.
 From that point, it also becomes effortless to predict the patterns of tiredness.